How to get your FFL in Texas – FFL Texas

 Please note that the above descriptions are brief and you may find more information by visiting the Bureau of Alcohol Tobacco Firearms and Explosives website.

 Can I Get A FFL With My Texas Gun Trust ?

 In short the answer would be no. A Texas gun trust is neither a person or a corporation and therefore will not be issued a Federal Firearms License.
-However, a trust can be the owner of a LLC or Corporation which in fact can apply for an FFL.
+However, a trust can be the owner of a LLC or Corporation which in fact can apply for a FFL.

-BATF&E FFL Dealer Requirements
+Texas FFL Requirements

 - Each gun sale or Texas firearms transfer must be recorded and your paperwork will on occasion be audited by the BATFE.

 - You also must be at least 21 years of age with a clean criminal history.